TEC-Toolkit/ECFO/development/doc.md

 These are essentially "activity-to-activity" conversions — not emissions factors, but intermediate conversions to express data in the units required for your inventory.

-Relevant competency questions:
+<u>**Relevant competency questions**</u>:

 Which conversion factor converts activity data from one set of units to another?

+Which conversion factor converts from actvity data to emission estimates?

+Are there more relevant emission conversion conversion factors (e.g., based on geographic scope, date, etc. ) availabe if this activity data was converted into another set of units?

-2. Incorrect use of qudt:hasQuantityKind
+2. **Incorrect use of qudt:hasQuantityKind**

    TBA

-3. Not recording the GWP values and the description of the specific GHG being meassured for factors converting into Co2e
+3. **Not recording the GWP values and the description of the specific GHG being meassured for factors converting into Co2e**

 Context: